List of video game console palettes: 32X

 The Sega 32X had a 15-bit RGB palette (32768 colors).
 The 32X offered 3 display modes.
 Packed pixel and run length modes allowed for 256 colors at a given time, 317 including the Genesis' palette as the 32X video is overlaid on top of it.
 And direct color mode allowing for all 32768 colors to display at once with the caveat of reducing the console's vertical resolution to 204 pixels.

 NEC

 TurboGrafx-16

 The TurboGrafx-16 used a 9-bit RGB palette consisting of 512 colors with 482 colors on-screen at once (16 background palettes of 16 colors each, with at least 1 common color among all background palettes, and 16 sprite palettes of 15 colors each, plus transparent which is visible as the overscan area).

 Fairchild

 Channel F

 The Fairchild Channel F is able to use one plane of graphics and one of four background colors per line, with three plot colors to choose from (red, green, and blue) that turned into white if the background is set to black, at a resolution of 128 × 64, with approximately 102 × 58 pixels visible.
 In total there are 8 possible colors.

 Mattel Electronics

 Intellivision

-The Intellivision graphics are powered by the Standard Television Interface Chip (STIC), generating a 16-color palette.
+The Intellivision graphics are powered by the Standard Television Interface Chip (STIC).
+The chip generates a sixteen color palette, based on four bit input and divided into two sets.